Blaise Alexander

 Blaise Robert Alexander Jr. (March 26, 1976 – October 4, 2001) was an American professional stock car racer from Montoursville, Pennsylvania.
 He began racing at the age of 12 in go-karts, winning the coveted World Karting Association East Regional championship in 1992.
-In 1995, he moved south to Mooresville, North Carolina and drove in the ARCA Racing Series.
+In 1995, he moved south to Mooresville, North Carolina, and drove in the ARCA Racing Series.
 Named ARCA's rookie of the year in 1996, Alexander was a regular driver in that series while also driving in both the NASCAR Busch Series and Craftsman Truck Series.

 On October 4, 2001, during the ARCA EasyCare 100 at Lowe's Motor Speedway, Alexander's car crashed into the outside retaining wall nearly head-on.
 He died from a basilar skull fracture, the fifth driver death from rapid-deceleration head-and-neck movements in 17 months, convincing NASCAR to mandate the HANS or Hutchens devices for all drivers, despite the accident happening in ARCA.

 Early life

-Alexander was born on March 26, 1976 in Montoursville, Pennsylvania.
-He began his stock car career at age 12 in the World Karting Association and was the champion of the East Series in 1992.
+Alexander was born on March 26, 1976, in Montoursville, Pennsylvania.
+He began his stock car career at the age of twelve in the World Karting Association and was the champion of the East Series in 1992.
 From that point, Alexander moved onto the Micro-Sprint racing series at tracks in different states including Pennsylvania, Ohio, and New York, posting a total of 48 wins in the series.
-In 1995, Alexander moved from Montoursville to Mooresville, North Carolina to pursue a racing career.
+In 1995, Alexander moved from Montoursville to Mooresville, North Carolina, to pursue a racing career.

 Racing career

 ARCA

 Alexander drove a few races in the ARCA Re-Max Series in 1995.
 With a full season in 1996, Alexander won ARCA's Rookie of the Year Award.
 During his 1996 rookie season, Alexander pulled off a second-place finish at Lowe's Motor Speedway.
 Alexander achieved two more second-place finishes in 1997.
 Alexander won his first ARCA race in 1998 at Toledo Speedway and won a second race the same year at Pocono Raceway.
-He led in 18 ARCA races for a total of 490 laps led.
+He led in eighteen ARCA races for a total of 490 laps led.
 Alexander's final win came in July 2001, at Michigan International Speedway.
 Alexander earned a total of four career pole awards, in races at Michigan, Watkins Glen, Toledo and Winchester.